 How to Remove Browse-Defense.com from Windows.

-Step 3: Clean any registries, created by Browse-Defense.com on your computer.
+Step 4: Clean Any registries, Created by Browse-Defense.com on Your PC.

 The usually targeted registries of Windows machines are the following: